nndda/Pitch/.itchio/devlog/Documentation.md

 <b class="custom-lb">Pixel Art</b>
 <b class="custom-tag">Free</b>

 Since its an inline element, you can also put Labels <i class="custom-lb">inbetween</i> lines of text or paragraph.
-If you used it inbetween lines of text, its best to wrap the text body inside `<p>`.
+If you used it inbetween lines of text, its best practice to wrap the text body inside `<p>`.

+To align a collection/set of Labels, put them inside a `<p>`, and add itch.io's built-in class for aligning text `text-center` or `text-right`.

 <br>
 <hr>